 I want to check on the Dino Gems and prepare the Dino Morphers in case you three are the next generation of Power Rangers.
 I also want to check the Morphing Grid to see if the Dino Gems have activated.

 "One of my colleagues has an exhibit there: Parasaurolophus walkeri and psittacosaurus mongliensis.
 It's more about the recovery method than the specimens themselves, though.
 I told him I'd check it out."

 All three of them stared at him blankly.
 Tommy chuckled abashedly.
 "Sorry.
-Paleontologist moment.
-I'm just doing a friend a favor."
+Palaeontologist moment.
+I'm just doing a friend a favour."

 "You could have just said that," Conner muttered.
 Just then, Ethan said excitedly, "Whoa!
 Check out the T-Rex!"

 There was something frighteningly familiar about that statue.
 It looked so real.

 Wow, I have been spending way too much time with my nose buried in academic journals.
 Okay, how do I ditch the kids for a bit?

 They got out of the jeep and walked up to the front… which was chained shut.

 "That's weird," Tommy muttered.
 The museum's website had said they'd be open 9-5 for the rest of the month.